 - Human studies show no risk to a fetus, but studies performed on animals may indicate a risk

-Doctors are advised by the FDA to prescribe these drugs to pregnant women only when the benefits can be shown to outweigh the risks.
+Doctors are advised by the FDA to prescribe teratogenic drugs to pregnant women only when the benefits can be shown to outweigh the risks.
 The FDA may add a drug to the Category C class if:

 - No studies have been conducted on humans or animals